-Even though nothing is happening, you feel tense.
+Even though not much is happening, you still feel tense.
 You're nervous about something in your life.
-Maybe you're nervous about someone you care about.
-Maybe you're nervous about your own safety.
-Maybe you're nervous about how others are going to see you socially.
-Maybe you're not even sure why you're nervous, but you can tell that you're nervous anyway.
+Maybe you're nervous about someone you care about, about your own safety or about how others are going to see you socially.
+Perhaps you're not even sure why you're nervous, but you clearly feel that way anyway.

 Uncontrolled Nervous Thoughts

-Nervousness is actually a healthy emotion.
-If you couldn't get nervous, you would take many more risks, and possibly put yourself in danger.
-Nervousness is a tool that your body uses to notify you that you should be afraid, and without it you'd have no idea that you need to fight or flee any given situation.
+Nervousness is actually a healthy reaction.
+If you didn’t get nervous, you would take many more risks and possibly put yourself in danger.
+Nervousness is a tool that your body uses to let you know that you should be afraid, and without it you'd have no idea that you need to fight or flee to protect yourself from a threat.

-How to Tell Your Nervous Thoughts Are Out of Control
+How to Tell if Your Nervous Thoughts Are Out of Control

 What makes anxiety frustrating at first is that many people do not know they have it.
 Their nervous thoughts feel completely normal.
 When someone develops anxiety, they may notice that they find more and more things to inspire feelings of nervousness.
 Yet to them, these are genuinely anxiety-producing stimuli.